WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 **Library**:

-- `AbstractGate`: This abstract class defines the interface for quantum gates, providing a blueprint for implementing different types of quantum gates.
+- `QuantumGate`: This abstract class defines the interface for quantum gates, providing a blueprint for implementing different types of quantum gates.

-- `ADCircuits`: This class represents a quantum circuit and includes various methods, such as `add_gate`, to manipulate and construct the quantum circuit using quantum gates.

-- `ADGate`: This class provides essential information about individual quantum gates, likely including properties like name, matrix representation, and other relevant attributes.
+- `AbstractCircuit`: AbstractCircuit is an abstract class that defines the interface for quantum circuits, providing a blueprint for implementing different types of quantum circuits.
+-
+- `QuantumCircuit`: TensorCircuit is a concrete class that implements the AbstractCircuit interface, providing a blueprint for implementing different types of quantum circuits.

 - `chipInfo`: This module offers fundamental information about quantum chips, which is primarily used for noise simulation in the context of quantum computation.

-- `ElderFunc`: This section holds the original codes from previous versions, possibly serving as a reference or archive for earlier implementations.

 - `NoiseChannel`: This module provides noise channels for the quantum circuit, allowing the simulation of realistic quantum noise during computations.